ViolationHandler-exe/Rust-Projects/readme.md

 # What is this?

-This GitHub Repo is an easy way for Players to submit Issues, Questions, And Suggestions
+This GitHub Repo is an easy way for Players to submit Issues, Questions, And Suggestions for the FinchoZombie's Game Servers which are hosted on Rust, Garry's Mod, Minecraft, And more.

 # Do I use this to report cheaters?